 Graduate Program in French and Francophone World Studies

-The Department of French and Italian offers courses leading to the Master of Arts and the Doctor of Philosophy in French.
+The Department of French and Italian offers courses leading to the Master of Arts and the Doctor of Philosophy in French and Francophone World Studies

-Emphasis on language proficiency, composition, and stylistics remains integral to the MA program.
-Along with the literature-centered MA, the Department offers an MA in French Education.
+Emphasis on language proficiency, composition, and stylistics remains integral to the literature-centered MA program.

 Assistantships and Fellowships